ProximalEnergy/docs-mdbook/src/pv_performance/simulation/meteorological_parameters.md

 This section of the documentation shows all models in the order that they are calculated in the simulation.

+## Met Station Assignments
+The Proximal performance model treats weather data slightly differently than other performance models users may be familiar with.
+Instead of using a single set of weather data for every electrical component being modeled, Proximal assigns electrical components to individual blocks and then assigns those blocks a met station to use for modeling purposes.
+Each block is then modeled with the data that corresponds to its assigned met station.
+Generally the closest met station to the block is chosen to be that blocks assigned met station.

+### F.A.Q.
+- Why not interpolate geospatially between weather stations?
+  - Because passing clouds create a hard edge of irradiance, interpolating irradiance between sensors would create non-physical values in the data stream.

 ## Acronyms:
 - **DHI**:  Diffuse Horizontal Irradiance
 - **DNI**: Direct Normal Irradiance